-• With Institut Mérieux (sole shareholder of TSGH S.A.S., in turn a majority shareholder of your company)
+With Institut Mérieux (sole shareholder of TSGH S.A.S., in turn a majority shareholder of your Company)

-Mr. Jean-Luc Bélingard, Mr. Philippe Archinard and Ms. Sandrine Flory.
+Mr. Michel Baguenault de Puchesse, Mr. Jean-Luc Bélingard, Mr. Philippe Archinard, and Ms. Sandrine Flory.

-Current account advance agreement between Transgene and TSGH entered into on September 20, amended on March 27, 2024 by an amendment.
+Amendment no. 2 of March 27, 2025, to the Current account advance agreement between Transgene and TSGH entered into on September 20, 2023, and which was the subject of an amendment on March 27, 2024.